kodecocodes/i9t/app-thinning/app-thinning.markdown

 **setPreservationPriority(_priority: Double, forTags _: Set<String>)**
 and **preservationPriorityForTag(_ tag: String)**.
 Try to use these methods to increment the content of the tagged bundles every time you click on a city.

-An additional challenge to to determine if the user is not on a WIFI network and prompt the user to be on a network before downloading any assets.
+[TODO this seems to be a WIP.
+Sent a note to author] An additional challenge to to determine if the user is not on a WIFI network and prompt the user to be on a network before downloading any assets.